 This course is a hybrid comprising of two different qualifications studied over two years:-

-In year one you will study a Certificate in Applied Science and a Certificate in Applied Psychology.
+In year one you will study a Certificate in Applied Science and an Extended Certificate in Applied Psychology.

 The course will be delivered by Social Science tutors and Science tutors.

 The units you will study are likely to include:

 Principles and Application of Science, Practical Scientific Procedures and Techniques,

 Year one units Extended Certificate in Applied Psychology:

 Psychological Approaches and Applications, Conducting Psychological Research,

 Year two units - Diploma in Forensic Science and Criminal Investigation:

 Science Investigation skills, Forensic Investigation Procedures in Practice, Applications of Criminology Criminal Investigation procedures in Practice,